ADmarcelat/ADmarcelat/README.md

 # Hi, I'm Adrien, IoT apprentice Engineer

-Therefore, naturally curious, I am always looking to learn new technologies.
+Naturally curious, I am always looking to learn new technologies.
 Very dedicated to my work, feel free to contact for any questions.

 ## Languages: